HOURS : Saturday 10-1:30

 The library offers writing workshops to the public which meet each Thursday evening from 6 to 8 pm.
 Writing prompts, practice, and feedback from the group are incorporated.
-The next workshop starts on August 21, 2014.
+The workshop is ongoing and writers of all skill levels are welcome.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up with the circulation desk or email the Adult Services Librarian Muir Haman for more information.

 Small group workshops offer demonstrations and explanations of the library’s digital services.
 Participants will have time to see how each service works and to have their questions answered.
 Services covered: Audio- and E-books on Listen Up!
 Vermont, Digital Reference Services, Universal Class, and Beginner Computer Skills.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up with the circulation desk or email the Adult Services Librarian Muir Haman for more information.